-Besides this, this park is a popular attraction of Udon Thani especially with locals looking to gain a little solace amongst the greenery or work out in the fitness area.
-I even remember biking past two playgrounds (one being dinosaur themed) and lots of areas to stop and have a picnic.
+Besides these ducks, this park is a popular attraction of Udon Thani especially with locals looking to gain a little solace or work out in the fitness area.
+I remember biking past two playgrounds (one being dinosaur themed) and lots of areas to stop and have a picnic.

 Where to stay in Udon Thani

 As I mentioned above, the train and bus station are in a nice central location and surrounded by many hotel and hostel options.
 I personally stayed at UdonBackpakers and really loved it.
 The dorms were clean, showers were warm, WiFi was fast and the staff were really friendly and helpful without trying to force any upsells.

 Other things to do in and around Udon Thani

 Due to this being a last minute trip that I hadn’t budgeted for, time or money wise, there were a few things that I would have liked to do but was unable to.